jchidley/jchidley.github.io/_drafts/2020-01-21-Booting-Linux-and-Operating-System-Choice.md

 I have found that shells, and other pre-opeating system utilties/enviroments like boot managers, need to be installed from the original sources.
 Operating system providers tend to customise these things and hence they don't always work with other operating systems.

 [TianoCore](https://www.tianocore.org/) provides "an open source implementation of the Unified Extensible Firmware Interface" and a release can be downloaded [here](https://github.com/tianocore/edk2/releases).
-I put mine in the root of my EFI partion in /UefiShell and ran this to add it to NVRAM, same process as to add an operating system, above.
+I put mine in the root of the EFI partion in /UefiShell and ran this to add it to NVRAM, same process as to add an operating system, above.

 ```shell
 efibootmgr --disk /dev/sda --part 1 --create --label "TianoCore UEFI Shell" --loader /UefiShell/X64/Shell.efi --verbose